Course facilitator: Lucy Aphramor

 Know how to address and prevent troubled eating in children

-Know how to integrate the prevention of eating disorders in children’s healthy weight campaigns
+Know how to integrate the prevention of eating disorders in children’s health and weight campaigns

 Dietitian Lucy Aphramor developed the concept of kindful eating as part of the Well Now way.
 She is recognised internationally for her work integrating compassion and social justice into effective nutrition practise.